grafana/grafana/docs/sources/administration/preferences/change-grafana-timezone.md

 +++
-title = "Change the Grafana timezone" description = "How to change your Grafana timezone" keywords = ["grafana", "configuration", "documentation", "home"] weight = 400
+title = "Change default timezone" description = "How to change your Grafana timezone" keywords = ["grafana", "configuration", "documentation", "home"] weight = 400
 +++

-# Change the Grafana timezone setting
+# Change the Grafana default timezone

 By default, Grafana uses the timezone in your web browser.
 However, you can override this setting at the server, organization, team, or individual user level.
 The lowest level takes precedence, overriding all others.